-Every fall, Pontchartrain Park transforms into a hub for the community, complete with stages for live music, food and drink vendors, arts and crafts and children’s activities.
-The festival has been cancelled for 2020 due to the Covid, but you can mark your calendar to attend next year’s Gentilly Fest from October 8-10, 2021.
+Every fall, Pontchartrain Park transforms into a hub for the community, complete with stages for live music, food and drink vendors, arts and crafts, and children’s activities.
+Plan to attend the festival this year from October 6-8, 2023.

-Pontilly Coffee is a neighborhood coffee shop located right off of Chef Menteur Highway in Gentilly.
-Cool off with an iced coffee or stop by for a croissant, pastry or one of their signature “Nola-ches,” a twist on the kolache.
+Pontilly Coffee is a neighborhood coffee shop located right off Chef Menteur Highway in Gentilly.
+Cool off with an iced coffee or stop by for a croissant, pastry, or one of their signature “Nola-ches,” a twist on the kolache.

 New Orleans Lakefront